 As he concluded his homily at the anniversary Mass, Cardinal Gregory said, “I proudly and joyfully applaud our Korean Catholic community for your faith, your joy and your love for Christ, and this is only the beginning, the first 50 years.”

-Blessed Andrew Kim Pastoral Mission was founded in 1974 for Korean Catholics in the The Roman Catholic Archdiocese of Washington, and in 1984 it became St. Andrew Kim Parish.
+In 1974, the Archdiocese of Washington approved the establishment of the Roman Catholic Korean Church.
+In 1980, it was elevated to the Blessed Andrew Kim Korean Pastoral Mission, and in 1984 it was elevated to become St. Andrew Kim Parish.
 The parish moved from College Park to Olney, where its new church was built in 2002.
 St. Andrew Kim Parish now includes about 1,250 households.

 Cardinal Gregory noted that Korean Catholics in Washington began gathering together for Mass in 1965, and when St. Andrew Kim’s Catholic community was officially established 50 years ago, “it became a living reality, and it is for the grace of those 50 years that we give thanks this morning.”